cecat/WeatherStation/src/ideaSpark/README.md

 ## 3. Load the ideaSpark Weather Station Code

 The file **ideaSpark.ino** is the sketch that we need.
-Select it and you'll see about 120 lines of code (the sketch) and just above the code is a menu bar.
-Off to the right is a download icon.
-Download and move the file to a folder on your machine where you'll keep your code, then open it from the Arduino IDE.
+Select it and you'll see about 180 lines of code (the sketch).
+Just above the code is a menu bar, and off to the right is a **download icon**.
+Download the .ino file and move it to a folder on your machine where you keep your code.
+Now open it from the Arduino IDE.
 The Arduino IDE will tell you that *"The file "ideaSpark.ino" needs to be inside a sketch folder named "ideaSpark".
 Create this folder, move the file,